 201.03 Medical Records- Complete and accurate medical records are necessary to report and track patient care.

 201.03.01 Patient Care Records

-Written or electronic medical patient care records shall be kept on all patients contacted.
+Written or electronic medical patient care records shall be kept on all patients contacted, including refusal of care.
 At a minimum, the records shall contain:

 PATIENT CARE REPORTS WILL BE REVIEWED ONSITE